roualdes/bridgestan/docs/languages/r.md

 _Arguments_

-  - `theta_unc` The vector of unconstrained parameters
+  - `theta_unc` The vector of unconstrained parameters.

   - `include_tp` Whether to also output the transformed parameters of the model.